mpanighetti/dnd5e-rhythmancy/main.md

 #### Discipline Points

-If a monk feature requires spending discipline points (sometimes called "ki points") to cast a spell of 1st-level or higher, the cost of casting a rhythmancy spell is a number of discipline points equal to 1 + the spell's level.
-For example, casting _Song of Storms_ using the Empty Body feature would require spending 3 discipline points.
+If a monk feature requires spending Discipline Points to cast a spell of 1st-level or higher, the cost of casting a rhythmancy spell is a number of Discipline Points equal to 1 + the spell's level.
+For example, casting _Song of Storms_ using the Empty Body feature would require spending 3 Discipline Points.

-Additional discipline points can be spent to cast the spell at a higher level at 1 discipline point per level increase, as long as you already have the ability to cast a spell at that level using discipline points.
+Additional Discipline Points can be spent to cast the spell at a higher level at 1 Discipline Point per level increase, as long as you already have the ability to cast a spell at that level using Discipline Points.

 #### Limited Uses